 - 3.0 grade point average (4.0 scale) on the last 60 semester hours completed at a college or university

-- 45th percentile on the verbal portion of the GRE or GMAT
+- 40th percentile on the verbal portion of the GRE or GMAT

-- 45th percentile on the quantitative portion of the GRE or GMAT
+- 40th percentile on the quantitative portion of the GRE or GMAT

 International applicants must also meet one of the following requirements:

-- TOEFL: 213 Computer / 79 Internet
+- TOEFL: 59 Paper Based / 79 Internet

 - IELTS score of 6.0 (and a minimum score of 5 on each subscale)

+.
+Transcripts must be submitted for all courses above the high school level and for all prior degrees.
 Transcripts accumulated on one record are not acceptable.
 Transcripts submitted as application credentials become the property of the School of Graduate Studies and will not be returned to the applicant.

 GRE/GMAT quantitative: 60th percentile